"A holiday on the Isle of Mull is perfect for exploring the spectacular wildlife Scotland has to offer"

 The rear door of each cottage opens onto a patio area, with beautiful views over the adjoining farmland and the hills in the distance.

-To the West of the development, there is a small fresh-water lochan that was created as part of the landscaping work from what was a very boggy area of the field; we have named it "Grant's Lochan" in memory of Steve Grant who designed and dug it for us, but who sadly passed away in 2008.
+To the West of the development, there is a fresh-water lochan that was created as part of the landscaping work from what was a very boggy area of the field; we have named it "Grant's Lochan" in memory of Steve Grant who designed and dug it for us, but who sadly passed away in 2008.
 The lochan is a focal point for all kinds of wild life – frogs, newts, eels, visiting water fowl, and of course the occasional heron looking for a spot of lunch.
-The lochan is not particularly deep – around 3-4 feet – but the bottom is very slippery (the subsoil here is sticky clay) and the sides slope steeply in places, so it should be considered as a potential hazard for small children and ABSOLUTELY NOT suitable for swimming or paddling.
+The lochan is not particularly deep – around 3-4 feet – but the bottom is very slippery (the subsoil here is sticky clay) and the sides slope steeply in places, so it should be considered as a potential hazard for small children and swimming or paddling is ABSOLUTELY NOT permitted.
 If you need any further discouragement, the lochan is home to a good number of leeches!

 What is provided?